 Who isn’t a fan of meatballs?
 These Italian Turkey Meatballs are great on sandwiches, in pasta dishes, or even just as an appetizer.
 Meatballs are a favorite because they are so versatile in the kitchen.
 For example, they can be mixed with a variety of fresh green herbs and spices to change up the flavor.
 They are also great for those into meal prepping their meals!

 This recipe for healthy Turkey Meatballs will leave your mouth watering.
 These delicious perfectly shaped balls of flavor are made with ground turkey instead of ground beef.
-This makes them not only a healthier meatball, but it also gives a slightly different flavor that you are sure to love.
-Easy homemade turkey meatballs that are perfect served over whole wheat spaghetti or zucchini noodles.
+This makes them not only healthier meatballs but also gives a slightly different flavor that you are sure to love.
+Easy homemade turkey meatballs that are perfectly served over whole wheat spaghetti or zucchini noodles.